IHY-aic/Daily-reflection/README.md

    ```

    This structure scales well for many users because each user only listens to their own subcollection and rules naturally enforce per-user access.
 Using a different rule (for example, a top-level `reflections` collection) will cause Firestore to reject requests with "Missing or insufficient permissions" because the paths no longer match.

-   This structure scales well for many users because each user only listens to their own subcollection and rules naturally enforce per-user access.
-Using a different rule (for example, a top-level `reflections` collection) will cause Firestore to reject requests with "Missing or insufficient permissions" because the paths no longer match.